tempestphp/tempest-docs/src/Web/Documentation/content/1.x/4-internals/03-view-spec.md

 ---
-title: Tempest View spec
+title: View specifications
-description: Technical specification for Tempest View, to be used for static analysis and IDE integration
+description: Read the technical specifications for Tempest View, our templating language.
 ---

 Tempest View is a server-side templating engine powered by PHP.
 Most of its syntax is inspired by [Vue.js](https://vuejs.org/).
 Tempest View aims to stay as close as possible to HTML, using PHP where needed.
 All syntax builds on top of HTML and PHP so that developers don't need to learn any new syntax.